 Melena born in Havana, Cuba is an accomplished percussionist and educator of Afro Cuban music.
 Her Afro-Cuban sound is a conversation of melodies that she plays with fierce passion.
 Melena is a multi-talented percussionist who plays congas, timbales, bata drums, and shekere.
 She is an artist who exemplifies the sound of legendary players from the past, while combining the modern sounds of today.
 Melena is proud to be endorsed by LP, Remo, Sabian, and Vic Firth .

 Melena fronts her own Afro Cuban Jazz and Salsa band performing nationwide.
-Her Afro Cuban sound is expressed from a five to six piece instrumental band with an enticing sound and multi-layers of rhythmic and melodic ideas.
+Her Afro Cuban Jazz sound is expressed from a six to 8 piece instrumental band with an enticing sound and multi-layers of rhythmic and melodic ideas.
 Her larger 8 to 10 piece Cuban Salsa band features original compostions that will keep you on the dance floor.
-Melena also performs as a special guest artist with the legendary Septeto Nacional de Ignacio Piñeiro, having been the first woman to record and perform with them since their founding in 1927.

 Sign up to hear about upcoming music concerts, festivals and educational events.